Skip to Main Content

 • Lowest interest rate of federal loans available to medical school students

-• Loans disbursed between July 1, 2019, and July 1, 2020, have an interest rate of 6.08%
+• Loans disbursed between July 1, 2025, and July 1, 2026, have an interest rate of 7.94%

-• Borrow up to the total cost of attendance, without any cap on how much you can borrow
+• Borrow up to the total cost of attendance without any cap on how much you can borrow

-• Loans disbursed between July 1, 2019, and July 1, 2020, have an interest rate of 7.08%
+• Loans disbursed between July 1, 2025, and July 1, 2026, have an interest rate of 8.94%

 Unlike other types of federal student loans, PLUS Loans do require a credit check.
 If you have an adverse credit history — such as having a bankruptcy on your credit report — you may need an endorser to co-sign your application to qualify for a loan.

-3. Consider HRSA programs
+3. HRSA programs

 The Health Resources and Services Administration (HRSA) operates several different need-based loan programs for students attending medical school.
-These programs offer long-term, low-cost loans; in return, the HRSA asks that students commit to serving in communities who lack access to medical care after they graduate.
+These programs offer long-term, low-cost loans; in return, the HRSA asks that students commit to serving in communities that lack access to medical care after they graduate.

 • Loans for Disadvantaged Students (LDS): LDS loans are available from select schools to disadvantaged students studying allopathic medicine, osteopathic medicine, podiatry, dentistry, optometry, pharmacy, or veterinary medicine.